 Since branding involves a lot of thought, it’s best to start small.
 A brand positioning statement uses just a few sentences to communicate the value your business provides, how you present this value, and the type of people who share your values.
 In other words, this is the central message you’re striving to convey through your brand identity.

 Your statement should begin by stating your company’s name and the type of company it is.
-Then, simply say what you provide (your unique product or service), who you offer it to (your unique target market), and what makes your offerings a better choice than your competitors.
-Lastly, state how your offerings provide these benefits.
+Then, say what you provide (your unique product or service), who you offer it to (your unique target market), and what makes your offerings a better choice than your competitors—lastly, state how your offerings provide these benefits.

-When your statement is complete, someone who reads it should be able to understand the core elements of your brand easily.
+When your statement is complete, someone who reads it should easily understand your brand’s core elements.
 Is your brand uniquely quirky, reliable, bold, etc.?